 Old cabbage stalks are wonderful wire worm traps.
 Simply split the stalk and push it 2-3 inches into the ground near your vulnerable root crops.
-Remove and replace the stalks when the become filled with larvae.
-The nice thing about this technique is that cabbage is a winter crop.
-When it's season is finished, it is time to plant spring crops that are vulnerable to wire worms.
+Remove and replace the stalks when they become filled with larvae.
+The nice thing about this technique is cabbage is a winter crop.
+When its season is finished, it’s time to plant spring crops that are vulnerable to wire worms.

 Old potatoes or carrots can serve as traps by skewering several of them with sharp sticks or barbecue skewers with a colorful ribbon tied to the top of the stick.
 Bury the trap a few inches underground with the ribbon-wrapped stick clearly marking the spot.
 Every few days, dig up the traps and check them.
 If wire worms are detected, destroy and replace the trap.